This post is written in partnership with Milk. Love What’s Real.

 I’m guessing more than a few of you can relate to my high school story, since diet culture is quite a thing and has been for a very long time.
 But there’s a movement afoot to ditch the diets.
 It’s called Intuitive Eating.

 In a way, it’s not all that innovative, since eating intuitively is what babies do from the get-go.
-They latch onto their mama for milk and then pull away when they’ve had enough.
+They latch onto their mama or a bottle for milk and then pull away when they’ve had enough.

 Essentials of Intuitive Eating